JaeyunJeong2003/Coursera-Machine-Learning-Labs/README.md

   Week 9: Anomaly Detection and Recommender Systems<br>
   Week 10: Large Scale Machine Learning<br>
   Week 11: Application Example: Photo OCR

+  - Period

+  12/14/10 ~ 3/8/20

- - Motivation
+- Achievement

-After completing AP Computer Science A course last year, I wanted to challenge myself even more and explore through complex computer science topics that I recently became fascinated about as a robot-enthusiant: machine learning.

-Despite not being able to comprehend every complex machine learning concepts, I hope my completion of this course is a good start for onboarding AI field.
+Course Certificate from stanford online cousera

  - What I learned / plans to do next

 Through this course/labs, I not only learned abstract machine learning concepts, but also real-life impactful applications of these concepts that has not been fully developed yet: self-driving cars, medical diagnosis, online-fraud detection, etc.

 Thus, intrigued to utilize the knowledge I gained from this course, I plan to create my personal project that I will work on for the rest of myy junior year: self-driving toy car.